 Instances of diabetes, substance abuse, hypertension, heart disease, and even cancer rise in the wake of divorce.
 Suicide rates in men also soar following divorce.
 It’s a tough time and it’s easy to let yourself go, skip the gym, and eat McDonald’s for dinner every night.
 But it’s also vital to look after your health and well-being.
 The people who care about you will appreciate the effort.

-rush hour3.
-Rush Hour Woes
+3. Rush Hour Woes

 No one likes a long commute, but many of us slog through it day after day.
 Trying to find something good to listen to on the radio is the worst.
-Yea, it impacts your mood, but a long commute can also have a detrimental impact on your marriage.
+Yeah, it impacts your mood, but a long commute can also have a detrimental impact on your marriage.

 A nationwide study out of Sweden found that couples, where one spouse commutes more than 45 minutes each way, have a much higher risk of divorce.
-Being stuck in traffic or in a crowded bus may suck, but can also damage your relationship as well.
+Being stuck in traffic or in a crowded bus may suck, but it can also damage your relationship as well.
 Maybe consider moving closer to work or landing a job closer to home.

 Related Reading: How Video Games Impact Divorce

-cigarette4.
-Smoking Is Bad For Your (Marital) Health
+4. Smoking Is Bad For Your (Marital) Health

 All three found that, to varying degrees, people who smoke experience a much higher incidence of divorce.
 There’s not necessarily a direct causal link—researchers have also examined the connection between smoking and mental stability and as a compatibility factor in relationships—but there is a definite association.

-bed5.
-Cohabitation and Divorce
+5. Cohabitation and Divorce

 Many couples look at living together before marriage as a kind of practice run, a marital test drive if you will.
 On paper, that sounds logical.
 You can see if you’re truly compatible before taking the next step.